By Tim Homan

 We sometimes draw evolutionary history as a stick-figure family tree.
 The rising main trunk, the ascending branches, and the branches forking away from branches depict the progression from the simplest organisms to the most complex, all the way up this tree of being to humans at the lonely tip-top.
 Viewing evolution from our apex vantage point, we would naturally assume that lizards evolved from snakes, the simpler and more primitive looking organism begetting the more outwardly complex one.
 But our assumption would be wrong.
 Evolution doubled back on itself.
 Snakes are the newer, sleeker, more streamlined model.
 The belly-crawling snake evolved from the ambulatory lizard.

+Snakes evolved in a way we can scarcely conceive of: backtracking away from legs.
 This radical reconfiguration of reptile was no accident or aberration; blind evolution slowly lopped the legs off some lizards.
 Evolution applied its twin pillars of change and adaptation -- genetic probe and genetic test, random mutation and natural selection -- to pluck the legs off randomly selected lizards.

 Pit vipers belong to the Viperidae family, which also includes the cottonmouth and all of the rattlesnakes.
 All pit vipers are equipped with small pits located between their eyes and nostrils.
 Heat-sensitive organs inside those pits enable Viperidae species to detect and locate warm-blooded prey at night.
 Those heat-sensing organs are sensitive enough to find and pinpoint the heat signature of a mammal as small as a mouse in complete darkness, quite a sophisticated internal technology.